phlip9/dotfiles/README.md

 Curve: (1) Curve25519
 Expiration: 0 (none)

+# The name and email must match the git config values exactly!
+Make sure comment
+# is also empty!
-Real name: Philip Kannegaard Hayes
+Name: Philip Kannegaard Hayes
-Email address: philiphayes9@gmail.com
+Email: philiphayes9@gmail.com
-Comment: phliptop-mbp
+Comment:

 # List all local gpg keys that have a secret key
 $ gpg --list-secret-keys --keyid-format=long